The Power Trip

 “It won’t be.
 You’ll get involved in internships and class projects with kids at every grade level.
 You’ll find your niche there, Guaranteed.”
 Her hazel eyes behind her ancient optiglasses twinkle with rare lightness.

-“I’ve gotta get going, honey.”
-She gathers her hair into a ponytail.
-Fastens it with a yellow scrunchy.
-Makes her look twenty.
+“I’ve gotta get going, honey.
+It’s already past 8:00, and traffic’s gonna be a mess without GPS now,” she says as she gathers her long auburn hair into a ponytail and fastens it high up in a skrunchy yellow hair tie.
+She looks so young with her hair up like that, like she’s barely out of her twenties.
 She’s 42.
 “Don’t forget to take your lunch.
 And remember you’re on BART until University Station, then—”

 “I got it, mom.
 I don’t need micromanaging.
 Go to work.
 I’m good.”